joshbegley/nyt-latest/README.md

 https://nytimes.com/video/world/europe/100000008541042/queen-elizabeth-funeral-hyde-park.html?searchResultPosition=2

 **Judge Vacates Murder Conviction of Adnan Syed of ‘Serial’**\
-`The decision could soon free Mr. Syed, 41, who had been serving a life sentence for the 1999 murder of his high school classmate Hae Min Lee, but he could face a second trial.`\
+`Mr. Syed, 41, had been serving a life sentence for the 1999 murder of his high school classmate Hae Min Lee.
+The judge gave prosecutors 30 days to ask for a new trial or drop the case.`\
 https://nytimes.com/2022/09/19/us/adnan-syed-murder-conviction-overturned.html?searchResultPosition=3

 **In a Season of Frustration, the Brewers Are Still Fighting**\